cap-js/docs/guides/using-services.md

 ```
 :::

-For Java make sure to add the `--with-mocks` option to the `cds deploy` command used to generate the `schema.sql` in `srv/pom.xml`.
+For Java, make sure to add the `--with-mocks` option to the `cds deploy` command used to generate the `schema.sql` in `srv/pom.xml`.
 This ensures that tables for the mocked remote entities are created in the database.

 [Find this source in the end-to-end Tutorial](https://github.com/SAP-samples/cloud-cap-risk-management/blob/ext-service-s4hc-suppliers-ui-java/srv/external/data/API_BUSINESS_PARTNER-A_BusinessPartner.csv){.learn-more}